gradle/native-samples/README.md

 > ./app/build/install/main/debug/App
 Hello, World!
 ```
-## Windows Resource Compile
+## Application with Windows Resources (windows-resources)
-This sample shows how Gradle is able to compile Window Resource (`rc`) files and link them into a native binary.
+This sample shows how Gradle is able to compile Windows Resources (`rc`) files and link them into a native binary.
 This sample applies the `'cpp-application'` plugin.
-This sample requires you have VisualCpp
+This sample requires you have VisualCpp toolchain installed
-toolchain installed

 ### C++
-To build and run the application: (Note we are using gradlew.bat since the sample is running from Windows cmd.exe)
+To build and run the application:
+(Note the application only runs and build on Windows)

 ```
-> cd cpp\windows-resources
+> cd cpp/windows-resources
-> gradlew.bat assemble
+> ./gradlew assemble

 BUILD SUCCESSFUL in 1s

-> .\build\exe\main\debug\windows-resources.exe
+> ./build/exe/main/debug/app.exe
 Hello, World!
 ```